mighty-gerbils/gerbil/doc/reference/std/actor.md

 (load-ensemble-server-config-file path)
 ```

-Loads a ensemble server configuration from a file.
+Loads an ensemble server configuration from a file.

 #### load-ensemble-server-config
 ```